-Google has confirmed that HTTPS (Hypertext Transfer Protocol Secure) has been added as a ranking signal within the Google search algorithm.
+Google has confirmed that HTTPS (Hypertext Transfer Protocol Secure) has become a significant ranking signal within the Google search algorithm.
 Ok, enough of this techie stuff already – what is HTTPS and why should an attorney or law firm care?
-Quite simply, it makes your website more secure and safer for visitors, and the web a safer environment in general.
-You can add an “SSL” (Secure Socket Layer) certificate to your site for around $70/year through major hosting companies such as GoDaddy, and this is an investment we highly recommend.
+Quite simply, it makes your website more secure and safer for visitors while contributing to increased data security across the internet in general.

 HTTPS is a communications protocol which makes the interaction between a website and it’s visitors much more secure.
 It is a technology “handshake” which provides a shared security “session key” for that specific connection between the website and the visitor.

 Many browsers now warn you if a site is not HTTPS and some security, virus and malware software will attempt to prevent you from visiting a non-secure site altogether.

 From a search perspective, many prospective clients won’t visit a site which is unsecured.
 Generally speaking HTTPS is a business staple, required for any serious website.
 This is especially true for attorneys and law firms who wish to make it “rain” through the internet.